-I live in North Seymour Island – Galapagos.
-I build my nest near the beaches, and I have noticed that lately, my blue feet have turned a dark color.
-I have noticed that this happens when I walk through the plastic entangled in the plants near the ocean.
-People come to see me because of the color of my feet, so I don’t want to lose that
+I live on North Seymour Island at Galapagos.
+I build my nest near the beaches, and I have noticed that lately my blue feet have turned a dark color.
+This happens when I walk through the plastic entangled in the plants near the ocean.
+People come to see me because of the color of my beautiful feet, so I don’t want to lose that.

 As you can see plastic pollution in the Galapagos islands is an important issue.
 If we do not become more aware of the problems that out plastic waste causes to the Galapagos wildlife and habitat then we run the risk of causing irreversible damage.
 The plastic free Galapagos campaign is a positive first step; we hope you'll join us in supporting an end to Galapagos plastic pollution.
 If you would like more information about supporting our campaign, please write to [email protected]